quiltdata/quilt/README.md

 [![Build Status](https://travis-ci.org/quiltdata/quilt.svg?branch=master)](https://travis-ci.org/quiltdata/quilt)

 # Package and version data
 Quilt is a data package manager.
-Quilt consists of a client-side data compiler (this repository) and a [server-side registry](https://quiltdata.com), where packages are stored.
+Developers use pip to make their code automatically installable into Python applications.
+Quilt lets data scientists make datasets automatically installable into Jupyter notebooks and other data analysis tools.
+Accessing data with Quilt is as easy as:

+`quilt install author/package`

 ## Data packages
 A data package is an abstraction that encapsulates and automates data preparation.
 More concretely, a data package is a tree of serialized data wrapped in a Python module.
 Each data package has a unique handle, a revision history, and a web page.
 Packages are stored in a server-side registry that enforces access control.

+## Quilt Data Registry
+Quilt consists of a client-side data packager/importer (this repository) and a [server-side registry](https://quiltdata.com), where packages can be posted for publication or private distribution.

 ## Package lifecycle
 * **build** to create a package from files